agomez8/MRFParametric/README.md

 ## Output

 After solving an instance, the results are recorded in folder "./results".
-Several files are created Each instance solved is added as a new row to these files.
+Several files are created at each run, which we now describe.

 File "time.csv" records the computational times.
 Each time a new instance is solved, a new row is added at the bottom of this file.
 The file is organized as follows:
 * Columns 1-6:  are the parameters used to generate the instance.